AnatoliManolidou/Computer-Architecture-Project/README.md

 ## SPECLIBM

-Because the miss rate of the L1 data cache is quite high, in the first test i applied double associativity and size for the l1 data cache.
-The miss rate for the L2 cache is also quite high, so in the second test i doubled the L2's size and associativity (while keeping the configurations of the first test for the L1D cache).
-Then, for the third test, i kept the configurations of the first test and doubled the cache line size and associivity of L2.
-Also, for the fourth test i kept the configurations of the third test and doubled the cache line size .Finally, an increase in the cache line size alone was tested (double the initial size).
+From the [chart](#results), it is evident that the miss rate of the L1 data cache is quite high.
+To address this, in the first test, I doubled both the associativity and size of the L1 data cache.
+Similarly, the L2 cache also exhibited a high miss rate, so in the second test, I doubled the size and associativity of the L2 cache while retaining the L1D configurations from the first test.
+For the third test, I used the configurations from the first test but doubled the cache line size and associativity of the L2 cache.
+In the fourth test, I retained the configurations from the third test and further doubled the cache line size.
+Finally, in the fifth test, I evaluated the effect of increasing only the cache line size (doubling the initial size).

-These are the commands that were used:
+The commands used are as follows:

 ```bash
 $ ./build/ARM/gem5.opt -d spec_results_opt/speclibm/1 configs/example/se.py --cpu-type=MinorCPU --caches --l2cache --l1d_size=128kB --l1i_size=32kB --l2_size=2MB --l1i_assoc=2 --l1d_assoc=4 --l2_assoc=8 --cacheline_size=64 --cpu-clock=1GHz -c spec_cpu2006/470.lbm/src/speclibm -o "20 spec_cpu2006/470.lbm/data/lbm.in 0 1 spec_cpu2006/470.lbm/data/100_100_130_cf_a.of" -I 100000000